WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

 <aside class="notes">

 **Talking Points**:

 - Our data will be simple: A list of fruits.
 The app will end up looking like what's seen here.

 - When building a React app, it's important to take time to define the app's structure before you start writing code.
-I'm going to define the **components** and the **state** I need before I write the code.
+I'm going to define the **components** and the **state** I need before begin.

 ---